wdi-sg/gitbook-2018/01-workflow/code-review.md

 Work on one of the furthers for this exercise in order to add new code.

 Add code from today's lesson into this code.

+### Comment
+- go to your partner's pull request.
+Make at least one comment on one of their commits.